-When the Silver Cloud tour desk realizes that all other choices are full, they operate the excursion anyway rather than disappointing the ten of us who have signed up.
+When the Silver Wind tour desk realizes that all other choices are full, they operate the excursion anyway rather than disappointing the ten of us who have signed up.
 That’s the beauty of small ship luxury cruises.

 We board a comfortable, uncrowded air-conditioned van portside for the hour-long ride to Parco Archeologica Selinunte.
 Local guide, Elena, tells us about the region as the van drives through the port town of Trapani and into the countryside on Sicily’s west coast.

 Pointing to Erice, the hilltop town where many of Silversea’s guests are spending the morning, Elena remarks that their shore excursion will be far different from ours.
 The medieval city is shrouded in clouds.
 Perhaps our group of ten has made the best choice after all.

 Exploring Selinunte Archaeological Park

 Arriving at Selinunte Archaeological Park, everyone has the opportunity for a comfort stop before beginning the tour.
 Then Elena leads us toward the park entrance, pausing to explain the posters of artifacts plastered to the wall.

 The items were found in the ruins but most now reside in the Selinunte room of the Palermo Museo Archeologico.
 All we will see at the actual site of Selinunte are the physical remains of stone temples, city streets and rampart walls.